 Humans have lived in harmony with nature, tending it, shaping it in a way that respects it wholly for over 12,000 years.
 Indigenous people have had perfect equilibrium with the environment until the environment began to change.
 Dramatically change.
 And when the climate shifts everything shifts.
-For many people living in rainforest their carbon capturing trees become lifelines, they are lifelines for the loggers too.
-They might be sold off in desperation for food or medicine, a direct result of climate change and climate induced poverty.
-Where are the policies to protect people and planet?
+For many people living in rainforest their carbon-capturing trees become lifelines, they are lifelines for the loggers too.
+They might be sold off in desperation for food or medicine, a direct result of climate change and climate-induced poverty.
+Where are the policies to protect people and the planet?
 We’d like to know too.

 It hasn’t always been like this.
 Rainforest communities, the true climate experts, prove we can have a symbiotic relationship with the world we live in.
 And right now, nature needs people just as much as people need nature.
 We don’t need to lock ourselves away, to leave nature alone.
 We need to nurture it.
 To restore the balance through action, work, lobbying and supporting those best equipped to protect it.

-Celebrating the images of a healing world was short lived.
+Celebrating the images of a healing world was short-lived.
 Soon came the necessary wheels of production and the emissions.
-This time round, as things in the West at least return to a semblance of normal, what are we to change?
+This time around, as things in the West at least return to a semblance of normal, what are we to change?
 What are we to choose as individuals, as communities, as countries?

 What can you do?